Why is My Dog Shaking?

 Shakes or Tremors in Specific Parts of the Body

-Shaking as a Sign of Illness
+Shaking as a Sign of Illness in Dogs

 Most of the reasons for shaking are external and short-lived.
 Once your dog has warmed up, cooled down or calmed down, the shaking goes away.

-• Viruses, bacterial infections, and poisoning.
-In these cases, the shaking might be accompanied by other symptoms such as sudden loss of energy, vomiting, diarrhoea, lip smacking, panting, or yawning.
+- Viruses, bacterial infections, and poisoning.
+In these cases, the shaking might be accompanied by other symptoms, such as sudden loss of energy, vomiting, diarrhoea, lip-smacking, panting, or yawning.

-• Generalised Tremor Syndrome (GTS).
+- Generalised Tremor Syndrome (GTS).
 This is sometimes called White Shaker Syndrome because it was first identified in the West Highlands Terrier but has since been seen in many different breeds.
-No-one knows what causes it, but symptoms include shaking across the body and rapid eye movement.
+No one knows what causes it, but symptoms include shaking across the body and rapid eye movement.
 It usually responds well to corticosteroids.

 Everypaw Dog Insurance